holepunchto/pear-docs/README.md

 * [Sharing a Pear Application](./guide/sharing-a-pear-app.md)
 * [Releasing a Pear Application](./guide/releasing-a-pear-app.md)

-### Building blocks

-The essential building blocks for building powerful P2P applications using Pear.

-* [`hypercore`](./building-blocks/hypercore.md): A distributed, secure append-only log for creating fast and scalable applications without a backend, as it is entirely P2P.
-* [`hyperbee`](./building-blocks/hyperbee.md): An append-only B-tree based on Hypercore.
-It provides a key/value-store API with methods to insert and get key/value pairs, perform atomic batch insertions, and create sorted iterators.
-* [`hyperdrive`](./building-blocks/hyperdrive.md): A secure, real-time distributed file system that simplifies P2P file sharing that provides an efficient way to store and access data across multiple connected devices in a decentralized manner.
-* [`autobase`](./building-blocks/autobase.md): A "virtual Hypercore" layer over many Hypercores owned by many different peers.
-* [`hyperdht`](./building-blocks/hyperdht.md): The Distributed Hash Table (DHT) powering Hyperswarm.
-Through this DHT, each server is bound to a unique key pair, with the client connecting to the server using the server's public key.
-* [`hyperswarm`](./building-blocks/hyperswarm.md): A high-level API for finding and connecting to peers who are interested in a "topic".

 ### How-tos

 Simple How-tos on using the essential builing blocks in Pear applications.